OleksandrChakalov/TeamGroup/README.md

  - Database caching tier using Amazon ElastiCache and Amazon RDS

  To keep it simple, our Web server tier simply forward requests to the App server, that in turn run sql queries on the rds instance.

+  Steps to complete the project:
+1. Create a VPC and its components — 6 Subnets (2 each in 2 availability zones for 3 tiers — Public and Private ), Internet Gateway, NAT Gateway, 2 Route tables (Public and Private).
+2. Create 3 Security Groups (for 3 tiers).
+3. Create Application load balancers
+4. Create Launch Templates for the Auto scaling group (Web server) and an Application Tier (App server).
+5. Create the Web tier and an Application tier.
+6. Create a DB subnet from RDS page.
+Create the Database tier using RDS (free tier).
+Configure 3rd Security group to accept traffic from Application Tier Security Group.
+7. Verify the Web tier access from the Internet and ping the Application tier.

 # Analics model